 Book your vacation rental early to get the best place to stay for you and your family.
 Find mountaintop condos with panoramic views, cozy log cabins in the woods and large homes perfect for family gatherings.
 See more.

 Our village is located between Banner Elk and Grandfather Mountain.
 We are about 20 minutes from Boone and Appalachian State University.
 Just 8 miles away is the Blue Ridge Parkway.
 We are surrounded by pristine mountains with iconic hikes and waterfalls such as Linville Falls.

-If you are lucky enough to live on Sugar Mountain (population 189), see our Village Hall Guide for all sorts of info including taxes, services and departments.
+If you are lucky enough to live on Sugar Mountain (population 189) or own a second home here, see our Village Hall Guide for all sorts of info including taxes, services and departments.
 Thinking of moving here?
 See our relocation tips.